xsdbs/talon-main/README.md

 ## Documentation

-`docs/talon-reference.md` is the engineering reference: architecture, the protocol in depth, every invariant, and the full mutation-testing results.

 A fuller documentation site lives in `site/docs/`, generated from `site/tools/docs-content.mjs`.
 It walks the send and receive paths line by line with excerpts from the real source, and the generator **verifies every